Yalort/PotionKit/README.md

 - Add and edit recipes with ingredient counts and special items.
 - Queue up multiple recipes for brewing and track required ingredients.
 - View inventory of brewed potions.
+- Right-click an inventory item to create a recipe for that potion.
 - Totals panel shows how many ingredients are needed and highlights shortages.
 - Column headers now label each ingredient in the recipe and queue lists.
 - Special ingredients are summarized in the totals panel.